-Registered shareholders in Australia should return their proxy to Computershare's Australia office in accordance with the instructions provided therein.
-If you do not complete and return the form in accordance with such instructions, you may lose your right to vote at the Meeting, either in person or by proxy.

-If you are a non-registered shareholder or a holder of CDIs in Australia, and receive a VIF from Computershare, please complete and return the form in accordance with the instructions of Computershare.
-If you do not complete and return the form in accordance with such instructions, you may lose your right to instruct the registered shareholder on how to vote at the Meeting on your behalf.
+Registered shareholders should return their proxy to Computershare in accordance with the instructions provided therein and in the accompanying Management Information Circular.
+If you are a non-registered shareholder or a holder of CDIs in Australia and receive a VIF from Computershare or a voting instruction form, please complete and return the form in accordance with the instructions therein and in the accompanying Management Information Circular.
+All shareholders and duly appointed proxyholders may attend the Meeting via webcast but must follow the instructions set out in the accompanying information circular if they wish to vote at the Meeting.

 For information on how to vote, please refer to the "Voting Information" section of the Management Information Circular set out below.
 We encourage shareholders to learn more about the Company by reading the enclosed Management Information Circular.

-Voting exclusion statements under applicable Australian Securities Exchange (ASX) requirements in relation to resolution 4 of this Notice are set out in the enclosed Management Information Circular.
+Voting exclusion statements under applicable Australian Securities Exchange (ASX) requirements in relation to the advisory resolution on the approach to Executive compensation are set out in the enclosed Management Information Circular.